iamajoe/templui/README.md

 ### Build

-Whenever a `.templ` file is changed, a build needs to happen so it can generate the `.go` file.
+Whenever a `.templ` file is changed, the `.go` file according to that component needs to be generated.
+You can do so with:
 ```sh
 make build
 ```